nurse-the-code/react-app-boilerplate/README.md

 Deletes the node_modules folder, package-lock.json, and yarn.lock files, and then reinstalls all dependencies using yarn install.
 This command can be used to fix issues related to dependencies.

+## Adding New Dependencies

+Some dependencies such as Material UI and Apollo Client are already included in this repo on other branches.
+To use them, you can merge the relevant branch into the main branch.
+To make sure that the dependencies are installed correctly, run `yarn nuke` after merging the branch.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).